abhishek-kumar-code/Redfish_Public/Specification.md

 ### HEAD

-The HEAD method differs from the GET method in that it MUST NOT return message body information.
+The HEAD method differs from the GET method in that it shall not return message body information.

 However, the HEAD method completes the same authorization checks and returns all the same meta information and status codes in the HTTP headers as a GET method.